 However, grass seed that’s already sprouted will only last a few days without water.
-If the rain isn’t helping you out, it’s best to get out there with the hose as soon as you can.
+If the rain isn’t helping you out, it’s best to get out there with the hose, or sprinkler, as soon as you can.

 How to Get the Best Results from Grass Seed